jcvignoli/lumiere-movies/src/README.txt

 2. How movie's data is displayed "inside a post"
 3. How movie's data is displayed in a "widget"
 4. Admin preferences for cache
-5. The code [imdblt] to enter inside a post and the icon to attach a popup link
+5. Visual editor options to insert a movie section or a popup
 6. The widget area to display a movie
 7. External tool to find a movie's IMDb ID
 8. Gutenberg block